amd/ryzen-ai-documentation/docs/modelport.rst

 Alternate Quantization options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ryzen AI Software Platform supports a few other quantization tools that can be used in specific situations:
+Ryzen AI Software supports a few other quantization tools that can be used in specific situations:

 **Vitis AI PyTorch Quantization**: Allows quantizing models through the PyTorch framework.
 This flow supports both post-training quantization (PTQ) and quantization-aware training (QAT) to improve model accuracy.
 For more details please refer :doc:`vai_quant/pt`